 Which minor courses will count towards my out-of-major capstone?

 PSYC 4063 Advanced Community will double count for your minor plus your out-of-major Core Capstone course.
-In order to take it, you must have taken PSYC 3003 Community Psychology first, so plan accordingly.
+To take it, you must have taken PSYC 3003 Community Psychology first, so plan accordingly.
 Also, PSYC 4063 is only offered in Spring.
 Another course that can count towards the psychology minor plus your out-of-major Core Capstone is PSYC/SOC/ANTH 4203 Practicum in Community Development.
 It is also usually offered in the Spring semester.
-It is usually taught under the Sociology or Anthropology sections so it may emphasize those perspectives.
+It is usually taught under the Sociology or Anthropology sections so that it may emphasize those perspectives.

 Can minor courses double count for the Core Curriculum or my major?